 There are many different criteria for choosing basketball shoes.
-You may be into low-tops or high tops, you may have flat feet or wide feet, or maybe you just go with your favorite brand.
+You may be into low-tops or high-tops, you may have flat feet or wide feet, or maybe you just go with your favorite brand.
 One good way of finding basketball shoes that will work for you is by sorting through shoes that were designed to cater to your playing style.
 To that end, in this article, we will go over the best basketball shoes for point guards.

 Point guards tend to be lighter, faster, and shiftier players.
-This style of play is better accommodated by shoes that have great multidirectional traction, low profile responsive cushioning, and a flexible yet supportive upper.
+This style of play is better accommodated by shoes that have great multidirectional traction, low-profile responsive cushioning, and a flexible yet supportive upper.
 The traction should be able to keep up with all of your changes of direction, the cushioning should be just enough to offer impact protection, but not so much that it slows you down, and the support should keep your foot safely in the footbed.

 With all this in mind, we have sifted through the hundreds of models we test each season and picked out the top sneaker models that excel in these aspects.
 So, with all that being said, let’s get right into the best basketball shoes for point guards.

 We’ve already listed the best basketball shoes for shooting guards, the best basketball shoes for small forwards, the best basketball shoes for centers, and the best basketball shoes for power forwards.
 Now we’re going to dive into the best basketball shoes for point guards.
+I you are just looking for the best all-around basketball shoe, you can check out that list as well.

 Best Basketball Shoes for Point Guards Show